RasithAbdul/Abdul-Rasith/README.md

 <h2 align="left">Hi 👋!
-My name is Abdul Rasith and I'm a Frontend developer, from India </h2>
+This is Abdul Rasith and I'm a Frontend developer, from India </h2>

 ###